MuhtasimTanmoy/notebook/networking/hardware.md

 - DNS
 - Web interface

-From the picture we can see, internal computers can communicate through switch alone.
-No need to go through router.
-Same for wifi communication: access point to switch.

 ## Switch

 When two computers on same ip network communicate with each other directly, the communication is dealt by the switch.